-- Completed online AACOMAS primary application. - Valid MCAT score within three years of July of the matriculation year.

-- Payment of nonrefundable supplemental application processing fee. - Students approved for a fee waiver by AACOMAS will also be eligible for a waiver from BCOM.
-Documentation of the current cycle approved fee waiver must be provided. - All required letters of recommendation which include the following: - One letter from a physician (D.O. or M.D.) - One of the following: - One pre-medical committee letter OR - Two academic letters written by college science professors who have instructed you in prerequisite courses or with whom you have conducted research within a scientific laboratory.
+- Completed online AACOMAS primary application. - Valid MCAT score within three years of July of the matriculation year. - Admission prerequisite verification - Payment of nonrefundable supplemental application processing fee. - Applicants approved for a fee waiver by AACOMAS will also be eligible for a waiver from the Burrell College of Osteopathic Medicine.
+Documentation of the current cycle approved fee waiver must be provided. - All required letters of recommendation which include the following: - One letter from a physician (D.O. or M.D.) - One of the following: - One pre-medical committee letter OR - Two academic letters written by science professors, scientific research advisors, or equivalent - Non-traditional students who have not been enrolled in any science coursework for 3 years or more, may submit letters from employment supervisors.

-Letters must be formatted on letterhead and include the faculty's academic credentials and a signature.
-Students are responsible for informing referees of these requirements when requesting letters.
-Letters from relatives, spouses, family friends, coaches, personal trainers, veterinarians, dentists or the student's family physician (unless you have shadowed or worked with the physician) will not be accepted.
+Letters should be formatted on letterhead and include credentials.
+Applicants are responsible for informing referring individuals of these requirements when requesting letters.
+Letters from relatives, spouses, family friends, coaches, personal trainers, veterinarians, dentists or the applicant's family physician (unless you have shadowed or worked with the physician) will not be accepted.